Program Entrance Requirements

 INTRODUCTION (“SLATE”)

-Students should prepare two contrasting pieces.
+Students should prepare two contrasting songs.

 • Accompaniment: Students must sing to musical accompaniment, which could include live or pre-recorded accompaniment.
 No “a cappella” singing (meaning singing without music).

 • One song should be written before 1970.
-This song can be either the “uptempo” or the “ballad” (student’s choice).
+This song can be either the “up-tempo” or the “ballad” (student’s choice).

 • One song should be written after 1970 and contrast the style of the first.